"As a test coordinator, you are not always popular..."

 Automated testing also means management and maintenance.
 That has a big impact in terms of people and money.
 You will always have to keep doing things manually.
 That is still too big a project for us.

 We are very satisfied with Testersuite.
-Now and then we see some possibilities for improvement.
+Occasionally we do see some improvement possibilities.
 A good example is the field where testers can enter the result of a test.
-This is sometimes used incorrectly.
+This is sometimes misused.
 We would like to see this field disappear.
-On the customer day, we discussed possible improvements and desired features with other Testersuite customers.
+At the customer day we discussed with other Testersuite customers about possible improvements and desired features.
 Unfortunately, we had to conclude that other Testersuite customers did not agree with the removal of the result field.
 But it is nice that we can have the discussion with Testersuite and the other customers.

 Let's talk?